mwaterfall/MWPhotoBrowser/README.markdown

 ## Outstanding issues and improvements

-- Photo captions.
+- Action button
+- Modify README to describe new features.
+- Test with larger images 3-4MB and check performance.
 - Check memory usage and for leaks.
 - Create static library which can be added to projects easier.
-- Test with larger images 3-4MB and check performance.

 ## Licence